These lesser-known places to visit in Texas may be your best vacation.

 5. Enchanted Rock

 The Texas Hill Country does have something to boast about.
 While you’re there visiting wineries, why not climb a rock, too!!
-You don’t have to do rock climbing to enjoy Enchanted Rock.
-Yes, it’s a popular spot, but have you considered visiting to see the view and maybe climb that rock?
+You don’t have to do rock climbing to enjoy Enchanted Rock, though.
+Yes, it’s a popular spot, but have you considered visiting to see the view and climb that pink granite rock?
 Nature lovers will enjoy this area.

 6. Hill Country Wineries

 Speaking of wineries in wine country.
 You don’t have to travel to Napa for a great winery or wine.
-The Hill Country has over 100 wineries that offer wine tastings.
-There are a few new wineries in that area as well, and every year, new wineries pop up.
+The Hill Country has over 100 wineries offering wine tastings and tours.
+There are a few new wineries in this area as well, and every year, new wineries pop up.

 7. Port Isabel